ArnaudDuhamel/cc3tocc2map/README.md

 ```
 The spreadsheet file of the repo contains all the operations made on the imported data.

-The resulting strings were used to make the final datastructure:
+The resulting values were used to make the final datastructure:

 ```Golang
 var COUNTRY3TO2 = map[string]string{